kief/infrastructure-as-code.com/_patterns/core-stack/index.md

 > Arguably, the explicit state management of Terraform gives you more control and transparency.
 When your CloudFormation stack gets wedged, you can't examine the state data structures to see what's happening.
 And you (and third parties) have the option of writing tools that use the state data for various purposes.
 But it does require you to put a bit more work into keeping track of statefiles and making sure they're available when running the stack management tool.
 Clearly, it's nicer if the data structures are maintained transparently for you, and never become corrupted or inconsistent.

 Parameterizing stacks makes stack definition code more reusable, whether for template stacks or library stacks.
-We have plans to publish patterns for configuring stack instances.
+There are a number of [patterns for configuring stacks](/patterns/stack-configuration/).

 As the size and complexity of infrastructure grows, keeping it all in a single stack becomes messy and difficult to work with.
 There are various patterns that can be applied to organize infrastructure stacks to make them more manageable, which will be published in the future.